Kamenorite/playwright-dom-extractor/SEMANTIC-KEYS.md

 This prioritization ensures tests are as reliable as possible, especially when the application has been specifically instrumented with data-testid attributes for testing.

+For more details on implementing data-testid attributes effectively, see [BEST-PRACTICES.md](BEST-PRACTICES.md).

 ## Tools for Semantic Key Generation

 ### 1. Command Line Generator